College of Letters and Science | University of California, Berkeley

-• Each track has slightly different requirements.
+• Each emphasis has slightly different upper division requirements.

 Under the IB curriculum:

-• All students must take at least ONE course from both Requirement Group B (Ecology, Behavior and Diversity) and Requirement Group C (Structure, Function and Human Health), but the number of courses required in each group differs between the two tracks.
+• All students must take at least ONE course from both Requirement Group B (Ecology, Behavior and Diversity) and Requirement Group C (Structure, Function and Human Health), but the number of courses required in each group differs between the two emphases.

-• All IB majors must also complete TWO labs (these may be taken with a Requirement Group course), with Track 1 students required to take at least one field lab.
+• All IB majors must also complete TWO labs (these may be taken with a Requirement Group course), with Emphasis 1 students required to take at least one field lab.
 See the table below for details.

 Please consult the table below for a breakdown of the requirements for each curriculum.